-Many people have single guinea pigs and pet stores seem happy to sell them as solitary pets whereas most rescue centers are inclined to ensure a guinea pig has a companion.
-So if you're planning on getting a guinea pig, should you have one or two or more... can a Guinea Pig live alone?
+Many people have a single guinea pig and pet shops seem happy to sell them as solitary pets whereas most rescue centres are inclined to ensure a guinea pig has a companion.
+So if you're planning on getting a guinea pig, should you have one or two or more?
+And can a guinea pig live alone?

 Guinea pigs are social animals and they thrive on interaction with a companion so you should always adopt two guinea pigs to avoid a singleton suffering from loneliness.